giannetti/TEI-Close-Reading/readme.md

 Once you have saved your file, close the document.
 Open either Internet Explorer or Firefox.
 The following will not work in Chrome because it does not have an XML parser.

-Making sure both your `singletemplate.xml` file and your `rulwsb_style.xsl` file are in the same folder (or both on your desktop), drag the icon for `singletemplate.xml` into your Internet Explorer or Firefox browser window.
+Making sure both your `singletemplate.xml` file and your `singlestyle.xsl` file are in the same folder (or both on your desktop), drag the icon for `singletemplate.xml` into your Internet Explorer or Firefox browser window.

 If you now see a color-coded version of your text, congratulations!
 If you hover over the colored sections, you should see a pop-up with the additional information you entered.